milestonesys/mipsdk-samples-protocol/AlarmsRestApiPython/README.md

 ---
-description: This sample demonstrates how to access the RESTful Events API through the API Gateway from a Python-based application.
+description: This sample demonstrates how to access the RESTful Alarms API through the API Gateway from a Python-based application.
 keywords:
 - Protocol integration
-- RESTful Events API
+- RESTful Alarms API
 - API Gateway
 - Identity Provider
-- Events
+- Alarms
 lang: en-US
-title: Events REST API - Python
+title: Alarms REST API - Python
 ---

-# RESTful Events API - Python [BETA]
+# RESTful Alarms API - Python [BETA]

-This sample shows how to trigger and retrieve events from a Python application.
+This sample shows how to trigger and retrieve alarms from a Python application.

-The sample logs into the server, retrieves any existing user-defined event, triggers it, retrieves the event by id and retrieves all stored events with their metadata.
+The sample gets an OAuth token, triggers an alarm, retrieves the alarm by id and retrieves all stored alarms with their metadata.

-The RESTful Events API is in beta version.
+The RESTful Alarms API is in beta version.
 I.e., both the API and this sample might change without preserving backwards compatibility as long as it is in beta.

 ## Prerequisites

 - XProtect 2023 R2 or later.
 - The API Gateway installed on the same host as the management server.
 - A user with the Administrators role.
-- An existing user defined event with event type retention policy greater than 0 days.
+- An existing camera.
 - Python version 3.7 or newer.
 - The Python packages 'requests' and 'requests-ntlm'.
 To install the package:
   - In a command prompt, enter `pip install <package-name>`.